 The name is taken after the ancient city Itanos, sited in the area.
 Next to the archaeological site of Itanos there are the three consecutive bays of Erimoupolis (a second name of the region).
 Thus, you can combine your visit to the archaeological site with a dip in the cool waters.
 It is noteworthy to tell that part of the ancient Itanos is under water.
 Thus, a unique experience is to snorkel above the ruins, which now house only fish!

 The beach is the longest in the area with a length exceeding 1.5km, bounded on the north by the Cape Tenta and on the south by the Cape Plaka.
-It has fine brown sand, shallow turquoise waters and several tamarisk trees around.
-It slightly organized in some areas with umbrellas, showers and beach bars.
+It has fine brown sand, shallow turquoise waters, and several tamarisk trees around it.
+It is slightly organized in some areas with umbrellas, showers, and beach bars.

 Toplou Monastery is located in the northeastern tip of Crete, at the base of Sidero Cape, 10km east of Sitia and 6km north of Palekastro.
 The monastery is one of the most historic monasteries of Crete and is known for its vast real property.
 In religious circles it is known as the Monastery of Panagia Akrotiriani, while the locals just call it the Great Monastery.

 Rousolakos is located 91km southeast of Agios Nikolaos, right next to the beach of Hiona.
 Here, the archaeologists have discovered an important town of Minoan Crete covering an area of more than 50 acres, which flourished particularly at the end of the Minoan Age till 1450BC.

 Maridati is beautiful unknown pebbly beach at a remote green valley in the area of Palekastro (6km from Palekastro).
 This is located 90km east of Agios Nikolaos, 21km east of Sitia and 5km north of the famous Kouremenos beach.